 An evaluation study of the landrace cowpeas and their wild relative was conducted on a field in Bar Arewa village which is situated seven kilometres south of Tafawa Balewa town and five kilometres North of Bogoro town in Bauchi State, Nigeria during the wet season of 2015.
-Bauchi is located at 10^0 22 N and 9^0 46"E and at 609 metres above sea level.
+Bauchi is located at 10o 22 N and 9o 46"E and at 609 metres above sea level.
 Bauchi lies in the Northern Guinea Savannah zone of Nigeria

 Materials used in this study consisted of eleven landrace cowpeas and one wild relative (Dekindtiana Var. pubescens).
 The landraces namely: Achi shiru, Kanannado, Mbereru, Nafyali, Yaro da kokari, Yar dunga, Yar ja and Yar wuri were collected locally in Bauchi State, while NGB 00746, NGB 00765 and NGB 00769 were obtained from the National Centre for Genetic Resources and Biotechnology, Ibadan, Oyo State.
 The wild relative (Var. pubescens) was obtained from the International Institute of Tropical Agriculture, Kano sub-station, Kano State, Nigeria.
 The land used for the field evaluation was planted with cowpea the previous year.
-The dry vegetation in the field was burned using a chemical herbicide with active ingredients: Paraq (1- dimenthyl bipyridylum dichloride...24% ww paraquat dichloride (with emetic, dye and stench).
+The dry vegetation in the field was burned using a chemical herbicide with active ingredients: Paraq (1-dimenthyl bipyridylum dichloride...24% ww paraquat dichloride (with emetic, dye and stench).
 The shrubs were felled using cutlass and the left- over grasses and trashes were removed from the experimental field using rake, and were burned using fire.
-Thereafter, the land was ploughed using cattle- drawn ridger.
+Thereafter, the land was ploughed using cattle-drawn ridger.

-The entire experimental field measured $58.0 \text{ m} \times 25.0 \text{ m}$ which was then marked out using a measuring tape into four blocks of $13.5 \text{ m} \times 25 \text{ m}$ each.
-The blocks were then divided into 12 plots each measuring $13.5 \text{ m} \times 0.8 \text{ m}$.
-Relays between adjacent blocks measuring 2.0 m and 1.5 m served as discards between adjacent plots.
+The entire experimental field measured 58.0 m x 25.0 m which was then marked out using a measuring tape into four blocks of 13.5 m x 25 m each.
+The blocks were then divided into 12 plots each measuring 13.5 m x 0.8 m.
+Relays between adjacent blocks measuring 2.0 m and I.5 m served as discards between adjacent plots.
 These were clearly separated using pegs.
 The 12 genotypes were laid out in a randomized complete block design with four replications.

 Sowing of the seeds was done on July 28, 2015, following a heavy rainfall the previous day.
 Seeds free of any physical defect were used.
 Seed scarification was used for the wild parent (var. pubescens) to break dormancy and to allow for prompt germination.
 Inter- and intra-row spacing was 0.8 m and 0.75 m, respectively.
 Two seeds were sown about 2.0 cm per hole for all the genotypes except the wild parent in which three seeds were sown in 1.0 cm depth because of the small seed size.
 The seedlings were later thinned to one plant per stand two weeks after emergence.
+Hand- weeding was employed using small hoe at four weeks after sowing.
+This was repeated at eight weeks after sowing.
+Anthills were controlled using Permethrin 0.60% (dust) at the rate of 25 g per anthill by dusting.
+This was done before sowing to avoid damage to young seedlings.
+Preand post- flowering insecticides were sprayed to control and manage damage by insect pests on leaves, flowers and pods.
+The broad-spectrum insecticide called Sharp shooter (Profenofos 40%+Cypermethrin 4%) at the rate of 1 litre: 120 litres of water was used.